-- 5. Verify the destination directory indicated next to Bin Name.
-This is where the imported file is placed. - 6.
-Modify the clip name, if needed, by selecting the Clip Name edit control. - 7.
-Click Import.
-The Importing dialog box is displayed. - 8.
-Once you have specified how to import the file, click OK.
-For more information on which choices to make, see "Considerations on importing still images" on page 147.
+- 6. Verify the destination directory indicated next to Bin Name.
+This is where the imported file is placed. - 7.
+Modify the clip name, if needed, by selecting the Clip Name edit control. - 8.
+Click Import and proceed as follows.

 NOTE: Import is a background task and can be monitored using the Transfer Monitor.